SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DESSO/README.md

 chr2	15771721	15771921 	123
 chr2	15784233	15784433 	123
 ```
-- Run this command to construct the DESSO specified input sequences:
+- Run this command to construct the DESSO-specified input sequences:

 ```
 cd code/